emojirades/emojirades/README.md

 `emojirades multiple --workspaces-dir s3://bucket/path/to/workspaces --onboarding-queue workspace-onboarding-queue`

+Here we provide an S3 path of workspaces and override the db_uri:

+`emojirades multiple --workspaces-dir s3://bucket/path/to/workspaces --db-uri sqlite:///emojirades.db

 The workspaces directory must be in the following format (local or s3):
 ```
 ./workspaces